alterway/robotframework-drupallibrary/_sources/usage.txt

 The only |robotframework| library exposed by **robotframework-drupallibrary** is called :obj:`DrupalLibrary`.
-Using its keywords in any test case requires to setup and open a browser using its :obj:`Open Browser` keyword.
+Using its keywords in any test case requires to set up and open a browser using its :obj:`Open Browser` keyword.

-Indeed, :obj:`DrupalLibrary` keywords use the Selenium browser instance that is peovided by :obj:`Selenium2Library`.
+Indeed, :obj:`DrupalLibrary` keywords use the Selenium browser instance that is provided by :obj:`Selenium2Library`.
 And running any :obj:`DrupalLibrary` without having previously opened a :obj:`Selenium2Library` browser may drive to unpredictable results and behaviour.